Were Jesus, James and John First Cousins? Was Clopas Jesus’ Uncle?

 To begin with, here are James and John and their father Zebedee.

-And here is their mother demanding or requesting (you choose) that her two sons get special privileges and status in the Messiah’s kingdom:
+And here is their mother demanding or requesting (you choose the term) that her two sons get special privileges and status in the Messiah’s kingdom:

 20 Then the mother of Zebedee’s sons came to Jesus with her sons and, kneeling down, asked a favor of him.